 B I O G R A P H Y

 Mark Nathan recently ended his time as a Scottish Opera Emerging Artist.
-This season, he was due to sing Starveling A MIDSUMMER NIGHT’S DREAM, Mr Goldbury UTOPIA LTD and Giuseppe THE GONDOLIERS for them.
+This season, he made his national debut with them singing Giuseppe THE GONDOLIERS and Mr Goldbury UTOPIA LTD and for them.

 Mark’s previous operatic roles include title-role DON GIOVANNI and Marcello LA BOHÈME with Opera Loki; Papageno DIE ZAUBERFLÖTE with Hampstead Garden Opera; Rabotnik THE FIERY ANGEL with Scottish Opera; Joseph de Rocher DEAD MAN WALKING, Le Directeur LES MAMELLES DE TIRÉSIAS, Death SAVITRI at the Royal Conservatoire of Scotland; Antoine LA VIE PARISIENNE at Royal College of Music; Gob THE POISONED KISS at the Barber Institute Summer Festival; Dr Falke DIE FLEDERMAUS, Wagner FAUST and Counsel TRIAL BY JURY all with Winterbourne Opera; Morales CARMEN with Riverside Opera; Dr Pangloss CANDIDE with London Musical Theatre Orchestra; Sir Joseph Porter HMS PINAFORE at the Harwich Festival; Koko THE MIKADO with Co-Opera; The Artist PUPPET OPERA TRIPLE BILL with Third Hand Opera, winning the Off West End Best Opera Award.